-For informasjon about ISTS, please contact Mr. Ørnulf Jan Rødseth at SINTEF Ocean in Trondheim or Ms. Jenny Simonsen at ITS Norway.
+For informasjon about ISTS, please contact Mr. Ørnulf Jan Rødseth or Ms. Jenny Simonsen at ITS Norway.

 Current participants in the project can be found under the tab "Partcipants".
 White papers and other documents published by ISTS or ISTS members will be available under the "Resources" tab and information about coming and past events is available under "Events".
 The latter will also point to copies of presentations where such are available.